soulspace-org/overarch/doc/Ideas.md

 A: Each container would contain components with the responsibilities and dependencies as specified by the given architecture.

-Q: How to support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/digrams?

-A: Support a generic feature set in views and diagrams with optional specific configuration for a specific export format (e.g. PlantUML)

 Q: Should names be generated from ids if missing?

 A: That would make the models more concise.
 Names can be generated from the name part of the keyword by converting kebab case to First upper case with spaces between words.

+Q: How to support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/digrams?

+A: Support a generic feature set in views and diagrams with optional specific configuration for a specific export format (e.g. PlantUML)

+Q: Can views be specified in a generic manner, so that the elements contained in a view are selected with criteria based selectors/filters?

+   C4 diagrams would be views that select the content based on the diagram type.
+   Views could also select content based on the namespace of the id or on the element type.

+A:

-Q: Why EDN?
+Q: Why EDN as the specification notation?

 A: Because it is an open and extensible data format
    * simple syntax
    * richer semantics than JSON
      * keywords, sets, tagged values
-   * no parsers needed (at least for clojure)
+   * no parsers needed, read directly into data structures (at least for clojure)
-   * good tooling support
+   * good tooling support with type completion
      * VS Code + Calva
      * IntelliJ + Cursive
      * Emacs + Cider